karddal/avon/README.md

 - I want a fast interface because other websites are often very slow and clunky, or hard to navigate.

+- I want a less confusing website layout and design, in order to more easily navigate to the required page, such as getting to the current state of my coursework.

 ### Lecturer

 - I want to speed up the process of marking and evaluating coursework, which currently involves manual zipping, unzipping and running of test suites.

+- I want an easier UI to digest and organise, in order for coursework and unit creation to be more straight foward.

 - I want a way to view the timeline of updates in a coursework, to see how organised each student is, and how they are getting along with their project.
 I would like to see the progression of a coursework, rather than just the end result.